Back to Blog

 Start Tracking Your Mental Game

 PeakGG's session logger includes a simple mood/energy rating for each session.
-After 2-3 weeks, the correlation between your mental state and your results becomes impossible to ignore.
+After 2–3 weeks, the correlation between your mental state and your results becomes impossible to ignore.
+You'll see, in data, that your Tuesday late-night sessions are costing you LP.
+You'll see that your Sunday morning sessions are where you climb.
+That visibility alone changes behavior more effectively than any amount of willpower.

 Track your sessions with PeakGG